otgmckenna/personalproject/README.md

 ![Which Social Media Millennials Care About Most](https://user-images.githubusercontent.com/79545236/116141108-18b44900-a68d-11eb-8e39-99fa060f3dca.png)

 The chart above breaks down the overall data by gender, showing the number of responses from each gender and comparing them to each other.
+It should also be noted there were 38 respondents that did not provide a gender, and as such, have not been included in the two charts shown above and below.

 ![Which Social Media Millennials Care About Most (Percentage)](https://user-images.githubusercontent.com/79545236/116141344-6630b600-a68d-11eb-8486-bc3a6736c36f.png)